pisqa/openproject-selenium-pom-demo/README.md

 The POM design pattern offers three main advantages:

 ### Maintainability
-Selenium driver code that interacts with the SUT are isolated in the page object methods.
+Selenium driver code that interacts with the SUT is isolated in the page object methods.
-When changes occur in the SUT that require updates in the Selenium code (e.g. page element locator changes), then that change only needs to be applied in one page object method.
+When changes occur in the SUT that require updates in the Selenium code (e.g. page element locator changes), then that change only needs to be applied in a few page object methods.
-Without the POM, where each test case calls the Selenium code directly, the same change may need to be replicated in dozens of test cases.
+Without the POM, where each test case calls the Selenium code directly, the same change would need to be replicated in dozens or even hundreds of test cases.

-### Robustness
+### Reliability
+So-called flaky tests are automated tests that fail occasionally, but not because of a real issue in the SUT that needs to be investigated and fixed.
+Instead, some issue with the test code results in inconsistent behaviour between test runs.
+Typical issues are unreliable element locators, or an inadequate waiting strategy.

+While the POM in itself doesn't solve these issues, by encapsulating the Selenium code in page methods, any reliability issues that are fixed are immediately applied to the whole test catalogue.

 ### Readability
-The test case code tends to be more concise, with references to well-named classes and methods making the intent and flow of the test case much clearer, as can be seen from this snippet:
+With the Page Object Model, test case code is more concise, with references to well-named classes and methods making the intent and flow of the test case much clearer, as can be seen from this snippet:

 ```